Asteroid (film): Plot

-Late one night, near Billings, Montana, a gas tanker is driving by when a meteoroid suddenly hits in front of the truck.
-The driver attempts to swerve out of the way, but loses control and overturns and the tanker explodes, causing a massive fire.

-The next morning, the fire is burning out of control and it is reported that the tanker was hit by a lightning bolt.
-With the area evacuated, FEMA Director Jack Wallach (Michael Biehn), and a colleague, Adam Marquez (Carlos Gómez) are flying via helicopter over the area, inspecting the fire, when they notice that two people are still in the area.
-It's a man on the roof of his house, trying to save it, despite his wife's protests.
-Jack and Adam land and take the woman aboard.
-Her husband starts to suffer from smoke inhalation when Jack manages to get him aboard the helicopter.
-Jack just barely manages to escape as a propane tank causes a massive explosion and destroys the home.
+Late one night, near Billings, Montana, a meteoroid suddenly impacts the ground in front of an oncoming tanker truck.
+The driver attempts to swerve out of the way but loses control and crashes, causing a massive fire.
+The following morning, it is reported that the tanker was hit by lightning.
+With the area evacuated, FEMA Director Jack Wallach (Michael Biehn) and a colleague, Adam Marquez (Carlos Gómez) are inspecting the fire via helicopter when they rescue a married couple still in the area.

-Later that evening, at the National Observatory in Boulder, Colorado, Dr. Lily McKee (Annabella Sciorra), the Observatory's director, is observing a comet which is going to pass by Earth on the 4th of July.
-Later on, when she goes home and looks at some photos, she sees what she believes are asteroids.

-The next day, she informs Jack and Adam of the possibility of an impact and calls them in.
-She tells them of two asteroids: Helios and Eros, whose orbits have been disrupted by the comet and may hit the Earth.
+Later that evening, at the National Observatory in Boulder, Colorado, Dr. Lily McKee (Annabella Sciorra) is observing a comet which is going to pass by Earth on the Fourth of July.
+Later on, when she looks at some photos, Lily sees what she believes are asteroids.
+She informs Jack and Adam that two asteroids, Helios and Eros, have had their orbits disrupted by the comet and may hit Earth.
 Helios would hit with the force of 1,000 Hiroshima bombs and generate temperatures five times hotter than the Sun in the area of impact.
-Everything within a 150-mile radius would be destroyed and the impact would also spray molten rock another 70 miles.
+Everything within a 150-mile radius would be destroyed and the impact would spray molten rock another 70 miles.
+Eros is four miles across and would cause a global catastrophe in the event of an impact.

-Eros is four miles across and would cause a global ecological disaster if it did indeed hit.
-Then, Max Jenson (Brian Hill), one of Lily's assistants, informs Lily, Jack and Adam that Helios is getting closer to the Earth and that the observatory in Mauna Kea, Hawaii had picked up some smaller asteroids that the National Observatory cannot see and they believe that a small one hit Montana.
-Jack and Adam realize that the fire was indeed caused by an asteroid impact.
-Lily and Max check Helios' trajectory and realize that it will indeed hit the Earth.

-Their numbers show that Helios will hit the Kansas City area within 48 hours.
-They inform the President and he orders that the city be evacuated.
-Ultimately, a fragment of Helios strikes a dam in the Kansas City area, causing flooding in the city.
-Wallach, who drives into the city to rescue two stranded firefighters and a drunk driver who struck their vehicle, gets caught in the flood.
+Max Jenson (Brian Hill), one of Lily's assistants, informs the group that Helios is getting closer to Earth and that the observatory in Mauna Kea, Hawaii, had picked up some smaller asteroids that the National Observatory cannot see, one of which hit Montana and caused the fire.
+Lily and Max realize that Helios will hit Kansas City within 48 hours.
+They inform the President, who orders that the city be evacuated.
+Ultimately, a fragment of Helios strikes a dam, causing flooding the city.
+Jack drives into the city to rescue two stranded firefighters and a drunk driver who struck their vehicle, gets caught in the flood.
 He and the firefighters survive, but the drunk driver dies.
-Wallach is then informed by McKee that Eros is, in fact, going to impact Earth.
+Jack is then informed by Lily that Eros is, in fact, going to impact Earth.